 Some of our other Villages (Arabic, Danish and Korean) populate these facilities for part of the summer, while some Villages (additional Spanish and French sites, plus Italian, Japanese, Chinese and Portuguese) are at more traditional lakeside camps and resorts that Concordia Language Villages leases around the state of Minnesota.

-Each Village has a kitchen, dining room (seats 100-170), health center, swimming area, program activity areas, cabins or houses with bunk beds (besides French Voyageur), and an administrative building.
+Each Village has a kitchen, dining room (seats 100-170), health center, swimming area, program activity areas, cabins or houses with bunk beds (besides French Voyageurs) and an administrative building.
 All windows and swinging doors are covered by screens.

 Some of our facilities are only used during the summer; consequently, sometimes wood walls and studs are visible.
 Our facilities are inspected on a regular basis by state fire marshals and state sanitarians.
 We ensure that smoke alarms work, fire extinguishers are charged, emergency directions are posted and sanitation standards are implemented.

-Part of the daily schedule includes staff and villagers working together to assist in the up-keep of their own cabins and bathroom facilities.
+Part of the daily schedule includes staff and villagers working together to assist in the upkeep of their own cabins and bathroom facilities.
 Common household cleaning supplies are used.
-There is a large maintenance staff and housekeepers on site to keep everything running smoothly.
+There is a large maintenance staff and housekeepers on-site to keep everything running smoothly.

 Requests involving villagers from different families must be agreed upon by both families prior to submission.
 There are expectations that all villagers maintain the language even in the cabins to continue the immersion experience.
 Each cabin is overseen by at least one staff member who is fluent in the target language.